-Of note, $\pmax$ includes the arms' priors and depends on the reward distributions.\footnote{In the remainder of the paper, we consider an improper uniform prior over $\bR$, as often considered with Gaussian rewards.} Similarly to Thompson sampling, it relies on a Bayesian representation of the environment.
-Yet, given past observations, it distinguishes itself by providing a deterministic decision procedure.
-The entropy encompasses a measure of the information carried by all arms in a single functional, characterising a global state description of the game.
+where $\thetaDomain=[\marmi{\inf},\marmi{\sup}]$ is the support of $\pmax$ (which depends on the nature of the game and can be infinite).
+Note that, as exemplified by \cref{pmaxgeneralexpression}, $\pmax$ includes the arms' priors and directly depends on the reward distributions.\footnote{In the remainder of the paper, we consider an improper uniform prior over $\bR$, as often considered with Gaussian rewards.} The entropy, $\Smax$, is a measure of the information carried by all arms in a single functional, providing a global state description of the game.

-Our policy aims at minimizing the entropy of the system.
-For that, it greedily chooses the arm providing the largest decrease in entropy, conditioned on the current knowledge of the game,
+Our policy aims to minimize the entropy of $\pmax$.
+For that, it greedily chooses the arm providing the largest expected decrease in entropy, conditioned on the current knowledge of the game,

-We stress that $\Smax$ does not quantify the available information about the best arm but rather about the value of the average reward of the best arm.
-One could have assumed that a policy based on the information gain about the best arm's identity could have been more efficient.
-However, such a policy tends to to over-explore, leading to a linear regret, as shown in \citep{reddyInfomaxStrategiesOptimal2016}.

-Therefore, approaches based on the information on the best arm's mean reward fix this concern by including the expected regret in the functional to favor exploitation \citep{russoLearningOptimizeInformationDirected2014}.
-Furthermore, we argue that by definition of $\pmax$, the information carried by the arms' posteriors are sufficiently mixed to ensure an optimal behavior that we will prove in \cref{sec:results}.
-Since the policy aims to maximise the information about the best arm's mean, it mainly pulls the current best arm to learn more about its value.
-On the contrary, best arm identification policies pull worse empirical arms more often because they are only concerned about the arms' order.
+Similar to Thompson sampling, it relies on a Bayesian representation.
+Yet, it distinguishes itself by providing a deterministic decision procedure given past observations.
+We stress that $\Smax$ quantifies the available information about the average reward of the best arm.
+This choice contrasts with using the entropy of the probability of the best arm, which is known to overexplore and is suboptimal for regret minimization \citep{reddyInfomaxStrategiesOptimal2016a}.
+Because of this suboptimality, approaches based on the information on the best arm fix this concern by including the expected regret in the functional to favor exploitation \citep{russoLearningOptimizeInformationDirected2014}.
+Furthermore, we argue that by the definition of $\pmax$, the information carried by the arms' posteriors is sufficiently mixed to ensure an optimal behaviour, as proved in \cref{sec:results}.
+Since the policy aims to maximize the information about the best arm's mean, it mainly pulls the current best arm to learn more about its value.
+On the contrary, policies aiming to identify the best arm pull worse empirical arms more often because they are only concerned about the arms' order.